idia640/presentations/week10/PITCHME.md

  Manipulation does not.

  "A statement or action can be said to be manipulative if it does not sufficiently engage or appeal to people’s capacity for reflective and deliberative choice."
-(Sunstein, forthcoming)
+(Sunstein, 2016)

 Persuasive use of language involves textual content and style: often through arguments advertisers use to get consumers to buy.
 Perhaps, less now than historically.

 Packard (1957)
 - "Nose counting" - what prospective customers said what they wanted and would buy if it cost no more than 'x', unsuccessful.
 What people said had little bearing on what they did when confronted with a situation.
-You can t assume people know what they want.
+You can't assume people know what they want.
 "Moreover, you can't assume people will tell you the truth about their wants and dislikes even if they know them."

-Light beer example: 3:1 reported drinking it, but 9x more regular beer brewed and sold. " Do you drink the kind preferred by people of refinement and discriminating taste, or do you just drink the regular stuff?"
+- Light beer example: 3:1 reported drinking it, but 9x more regular beer brewed and sold. " Do you drink the kind preferred by people of refinement and discriminating taste, or do you just drink the regular stuff?"

-Because marketers and advertisers felt that they could not rely on rational, conscious processes in direct interaction with consumers - they began to focus on the unconscious.
+- Because marketers and advertisers felt that they could not rely on rational, conscious processes in direct interaction with consumers - they began to focus on the unconscious.

 ---